Sarafian/sarafian.github.io/_drafts/powershell/2019-06-28-powershell-soap-proxy-new-webserviceproxy.md

 | `New-SOAPProxyRequest` | Instantiates a request object expected by an operation in a proxy. |
 | `Trace-SOAPProxy` | Helps with understanding how the request and response types of an operation are structured.
 This is effectively a redirection to `Trace-JSONPath` from the [JSONPath][6] module. |

 The module's main functionality is to wrap the `New-WebServiceProxy` and make sure to invoke it only when necessary.
 The functionality is supported by `Initialize-SOAPProxy` and internally, the cmdlet maintains a sort of proxy cache within the global variables.
 When the parameters of `Initialize-SOAPProxy` match an existing proxy, then `New-WebServiceProxy` is not executed and the one from memory is used.
 The condition to match an existing proxy is the `-Uri`.
 The `-Uri` is also used by the `Get-SOAPProxy` cmdlet to retrieve a proxy for a given URI.
+This is not only faster, it also helps avoid the mixup with the assemblies.

 The `Initialize-SOAPProxy` can also leverage the global variables to track a default proxy.
 When a proxy is created as default, then all cmdlets in the module can be used without specifying the `-URI` parameter.
 This is a very common case because usually a script targets one endpoint and can be marked as default.
 Then, the rest of the script assumes that there is a default proxy which makes the code cleaner and easier to read.
 It increases also its maintainability.